bebetterhotels/Motor-de-Reservas/readme.txt

 Go to `Settings > BeBetterHotels`

 = BBH Booking Form is awesome!
 Can I contribute? =
 Yes you can!
-Join in on our [GitHub repository](https://github.com/joseayram/bbh-booking-form) 🙂
+Join in on our [GitHub repository](https://github.com/bebetterhotels/bbh-booking-form) 🙂

 == Changelog ==

+= 1.0.6  - (October 22, 2019)=
+* Fix jQuery Line Height

 = 1.0.5  - (October 20, 2019)=
 * Change font-size measures